 2. Knowledge of the subject matter: how knowledgeable are your employees in the field of the training?

 3. Targeted results: SMART objectives (specific, measurable, achievable, realistic, and time-bound) will help you achieve the desired results.

 4. Context: how useful and needed is, in the macro-context (your industry, current and future society), to have your employees trained in that area.

 The list above is not exhaustive, but it’s a good starting point.
 Answering the questions above should turn the scale to one of the two methods.
-Below we’ll explain why, in the context of security awareness training, eLearning is both efficient and effective, compared to classical security training.
+Below we’ll explain why eLearning is both efficient and effective in the context of security awareness training, compared to classical security training.
 You can use the explanation below as a reference and apply it to your situation regardless of the area of training you want to pursue.

 Depending on your company’s size, you’ll probably need to train hundreds to thousands of employees in the information security field.
-First of all, having an in-class training for such a high number is very costly and challenging to organize.
+First of all, having an in-class training for such a high number is very costly and challenging to organise.
 Second, it’s hard to track each employee’s progress because the training would, in most cases, be done on a broad scale.
 Then, you also need to know a bit about your employees (their generation, interests, and computer skills).
 This will enable you to decide whether the training will work in a traditional way – the instructor delivers the information in a seminar, or you should opt for training that already uses technology and hands-on experience.
 As most cyber threats happen online, having the actual training in the same medium is the most effective way to go.

 Knowledge of the subject matter